 Article 11 is known as the link tax.
 If you link to news content in the EU and use something more than just the link, you will be required to purchase a license for that content.
 The solution?
 Don’t link to news sources in the EU.

 Article 13 is raising a good bit of fuss because it requires online platforms to filter content uploaded by users for infringing material – something similar to what you see with the Content ID system employed by YouTube.
 While people are melting down over this provision, it is important to understand it applies only to platforms processing large amounts of data.
 What does “large amount” mean?
 It isn’t yet clear, but nearly ever commentator believes the definition will be set at a high number since the goal is primarily to focus on the Googles and Facebooks of the world.
 In short, Article 13 is unlikely to impact your business.

 If you’ve ignored the GDPR, now is the time to reconsider.
 We’re starting to see the first enforcement actions and Supervisory Authorities in the EU are reporting record complaints.
 It is only a matter of time until those complaints are acted on by the authorities.

 Of course, ignoring the GDPR becomes less of an option for many companies given California enacted a “GDPR-lite” this summer.
 Not familiar with it?
-Read this article and this article.
+Yes, the California Consumer Privacy Act is a nasty little bugger.
 While the new law doesn’t go into effect until January 1, 2020, the recordkeeping requirements kick in starting January 1, 2019.
 Unlike the GDPR, the California Consumer Privacy Act is not something you can avoid.